 The typing animation effect has become a popular way to add visual interactivity to web applications.
-In this blog post, we’ll explore three simple and effective ways to implement typing animations in React.
+In this article, we’ll explore five simple and effective ways to implement typing animations in React.

 You can find the complete project code in this GitHub repository.
 Let’s get started!